lsst/dp1_lsst_io/docs/products/catalogs/forced_source.rst

 Description
 ===========

-"Forced" photometry means a measurement is made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected there in that particular image.
+"Forced" photometry means a measurement made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected there in that particular image.

 The forced source catalog contains forced PSF flux photometry on both the visit (i.e., "science" or "direct")